-- Have your kids bring a water bottle to practice and games.
-Encourage children to stay well hydrated by drinking plenty of water before, during and after play.
+- Send athletes to practice and games with a water bottle and encourage them to stay well-hydrated by drinking plenty of water before, during and after play.

-- Encourage your athletes to drinks fluids (water is the best option) 30 minutes before the activity begins and every 15-20 minutes during activity.
+- Encourage athletes to drink fluids 30 minutes before activity begins and every 15-20 minutes during activity.

-- If you’re a coach, mandatory fluid breaks during practice and games are a great idea – don’t wait for your athletes to tell you they’re thirsty.
+- If you’re a coach, establish mandatory water breaks throughout practice and games – don’t wait for your athletes to tell you they’re thirsty.

 Wear Appropriate Sports Gear

-- Make sure athletes have the right equipment and are wearing it for both practices and games.
-The right equipment may include helmets, shin guards, mouth guards, ankle braces, shoes with rubber cleats and sunscreen.
+- Make sure athletes use the correct equipment in order to participate in both practices and games.
+This may include helmets, shin guards, mouth guards, ankle braces, shoes with rubber cleats and sunscreen.